 Are dental antibiotics for tooth infection always needed?
 Not necessarily.
-There are multiple ways to treat oral health problems, including root canals and fillings, or in the worst-case scenario, tooth extraction.
+There are multiple ways to treat oral health problems without antibiotics, includitng root canals and fillings or tooth extraction.

 In some cases, however, antibiotics can save lives.
-But the key is to only take them when you need them and always follow your health practitioner's exact instructions.
+But the key is to only take them when you need them and always follow your healthcare provider's exact instructions.

 Keep reading to find out more about: